-- Ideas are still being used today. - Quiescent search is used to check forceful variations. - ▶ Perform search until quiescent positions are found. - Move-ordering and other techniques to pick the best selection. - Real branching factor for Western chess is about 30. - Average useful or effective branching factor is about 2 to 3. - Chinese chess has a larger real branching factor, but its average effective branching factor is also about 2 to 3. - Special rules of games - Chinese chess: rules for repetitions. - Go: rules for repetitions. - Shogi: rules for owing captured pieces. - Chinese dark chess: the rule to flip a previously covered piece.
+- Ideas are still being used today. - Quiescent search is used to check forceful variations. - ▶ Perform search until quiescent positions are found. - SEE is used before initialize a sequence of swaps. - Move-ordering and other techniques to pick the best selection. - Real branching factor for Western chess is about 30. - Average useful or effective branching factor is about 2 to 3. - Chinese chess has a larger real branching factor, but its average effective branching factor is also about 2 to 3. - Special rules of games - Chinese chess: rules for repetitions. - Go: rules for repetitions. - Shogi: rules for owing captured pieces. - Chinese dark chess: the rule to flip a previously covered piece.